Galileo88/Galileos-Planet-Pack/README.md

 * Added full support for Kronometer, successor of KopernicusTime

 * Created "SuitProgression" upgradeable heat tolerance for EVA kerbals.

+  * Each time you ugrade the astronaut complex, the max temperature for a kerbal goes up by 400k, maxing at 1600K

 * Removed LoadingScreen (mod aborted by its author).

 * Created GPP_Secondary for perfect compatibility with other star system mods or just to have Stock + GPP.

 * Repaired and restored custom science for Gael and its moons.

+* Final Frontier now must be installed separately.

+* Scatterer v0.0300 is not updated for KSP 1.3.
+The ocean shaders have been disable to prevent the floating tile bug.

 ## Known Issues